Powered by Max Banner Ads

 The drive may be candidate led or company led.
 With HR representatives and key department figures utilising social media groups to find candidates; and with candidates joining the groups that are most closely aligned with their perception of how their career might evolve.

-The company attitude to internal social media recruitment is still sceptical – or rather, it’s still in a phase of being uncertain how to manage the idea that internal candidates may be working in one department but actively grooming another to take them on.
+What is important is that the company attitude to internal social media recruitment is still sceptical – or rather, it’s still in a phase of being uncertain how to manage the idea that internal candidates may be working in one department but actively grooming another to take them on.

 You have to think in big picture terms here.
-Internal recruitment has a self-selecting component to it, which you should not to ignore.
+Internal recruitment has a self-selecting component to it, which you are urged not to ignore.
 That is to say, everyone in the company can see how a candidate works in his or her current department.
 If he or she wanes in enthusiasm and application, he or she clearly isn’t suited to any role in the company and so isn’t going to get the job he or she is grooming for.

-The candidate in question won’t ultimately be leaving the company (assuming he or she is successful in his or her move) – and so a valuable espouser of company and brand values is retained.
+It should also be point out that the candidate in question won’t ultimately be leaving the company (assuming he or she is successful in his or her move) – and so a valuable espouser of company and brand values is retained.